-Albuquerque, N.M. — Toshiba formally announced the expansion of the DLP rear-projection and flat-panel TV lines, while continuing to support dealers with CRT direct-view offerings in the year ahead, during its dealer show, here, this week.
+Toshiba formally announced the expansion of its DLP rear-projection and flat-panel TV lines, while continuing to support dealers with CRT direct-view offerings in the year ahead, during its dealer show, here, last week.

 Scott Ramirez, Toshiba's consumer TV marketing VP, said the microdisplay rear-projection HDTV assortment will be expanded to 11 total models under both the openly distributed TheaterWide and restricted step-up Cinema Series lines.
 This year, the company is also adding its first DLP models capable of 1,080p resolution.
 The company previously made an aborted attempt at marketed 1,080p LCoS HDTV displays.